Charles Barkley is taking heat for his Breonna Taylor comments

 "I have to agree with Charles, this one is sort of lumped in," said O'Neal during the broadcast.
 "Everyone was asking for murder charges.
 When you talk about murder, you have to show intent.
 A homicide occurred and we're sorry a homicide occurred.
 When you have a warrant signed by the judge, you are doing your job, and I would imagine that you would fire back."

 Barkley and O'Neal's takes differ vastly from others in the NBA community and prompted criticism on social media.

+In a video on TikTok, former NBA player Stephen Jackson, who was close friends with George Floyd, said Barkley was insensitive and heartless.

-Lakers superstar LeBron James, for example, has been consistent in his outrage and calls for justice, a stance he reiterated publicly following his team's win Thursday.
+Lakers superstar LeBron James has been consistent in his outrage and calls for justice, a stance he reiterated publicly following his team's win Thursday.

 "We want justice, no matter how long it takes," James said during his post-game interview on TNT.